oconnor663/duct.py/gotchas.md

 ## Matching platform case-sensitivity for environment variables

 Environment variable names are case-sensitive on Unix but case-insensitive on Windows, and Duct tries to respect each platform's behavior.
-Methods like `env_remove` require keeping an internal map of variables, and map keys are always case-sensitive, so Duct explicitly converts all variable names to uppercase on Windows.
+Windows variable names are also case-_preserving_, and some system variables are mixed-case by default (including `Path` and `SystemRoot`).
+Python's `os.environ` map uppercases all variable names, and the Python implementation of Duct does the same.
+Rust's `std::env` API preserves casing, and the Rust implementation of Duct also preserves casing, using an internal `OsString` wrapper type for case-insensitive equality and hashing.

 Duct makes no guarantees about non-ASCII environment variable names.
-Their behavior is implementation-dependent, platform-dependent, programming language-dependent, and probably also human language-dependent.
+Their behavior is implementation-dependent, platform-dependent, programming language-dependent, and probably also human-language-dependent.

 ## Using IO threads to avoid blocking children